ATL-WDI-Curriculum/rails-intro/README.md

 <!-- Estimate : 10 mins -->

 Let's play around with the Model using the Rails console, a Ruby REPL run from within Rails.
-Top open the console, type `rails c`.
+To open the console, type `rails c`.

 Read through [this section in the docs](http://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data) and try out some of these commands/patterns with our Recipe model.